tlswg/tls13-spec/draft-ietf-tls-tls13.md

 insufficient_security
-: Returned instead of "handshake_failure" when a negotiation has failed specifically because the server requires ciphers more secure than those supported by the client.
+: Returned instead of "handshake_failure" when a negotiation has failed specifically because the server recognized the security parameters advertised by client but chose to reject them because of local policy or configuration.

 internal_error
 : An internal error unrelated to the peer or the correctness of the